Sarahjdes/100-days-of-code/log.md

 **Thoughts** I'm trying to figure out why some things work on my computer, but not on Codepen.
 I've read something about cross-origin.
 Could that be it?
 Read, Search, Ask, not giving up!

 [Weather app](http://codepen.io/sarahjdes/full/evKpMv/)

+### Day 82: March 29th 2017, Wednesday

+**Today's Progress**: FCC : Intermediate Algorithm Scripting

+**Thoughts** Needed to get my head out of my weather app, so I've started Intermerdiate algos, but I'm also stuck.
+I was thinking about pursuing the 100DOC for for than a 100 days, but I feel like I would use a little rest!

+### Day 83: March 30th 2017, Thursday

+**Today's Progress**: Enki!

+**Thoughts** I just sat with my phone and worked on multiple exercices on my Enki app, that was fun!
+Maybe not for a full hour, but I really like this app so far, I'm learning a lot of cool stuff, but also re-reading stuff I used to know and completely forgot about.
+Every workout takes about 5-6 minutes, short and sweet, great for the buss ride (and not as bulky as having a laptop sitting on your lap!)